KarimMLearn/KarimMLearn/README.md

 - 👋 Hi, I’m Karim Haroun
 - 👀 I’m interested in Machine Learning
-- 🌱 My expertise in ML encompasses data cleansing, augmentation and manipulation using Pandas Lebraries.
-I love applying Scikit-learn Models.
+- 🌱 My expertise in ML encompasses data cleansing and augmentation using Pandas Libraries.
+I love applying Scikit-learn Models and testing which fits best.
-- 💞️ I’m looking to collaborate on projects in python with a focus on data science projects first and after that interesting algorithms and data structures.
+- 💞️ I’m looking to collaborate on projects in python with a focus on data science projects first and interesting algorithms/data structures second.
 - 📫 How to reach me karimharoun@gmail.com